KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/notes.md

 - Some high level differences, **the Document is the aggregate.** You work with document objects, your data model is documents, and you interact with documents.
 When it comes to scaling, the database spreads documents across its partitions, servers, or nodes.
 - You should use document stores if you're working with data that can be grouped in a document.
 - Document stores are not suitable for large-scale social networks or location aware applications with massive social components.
 - Unlike pure key-value stores you _can_ interact with the document structure.
-You search all documents for certain values for instance.
+For instance, you can search all documents for certain values.
 Documents can be interacted with based on certain attributes and some documents can even be built based on certain attribute values.
 - Able to reference other documents.
 Allows for basic system of relationship or attachment reuse.
 - All documents need a unique key.
 - MongoDB is a popular Document DB.

-## Column Family DBs
+## Column Family DB

 - Data is grouped and stored around columns and not rows.